robj3d3/robj3d3.github.io/pages/about.md

 Hi I'm **{{ site.author.name }}** :wave:,<br>

 A first year Computer Science student studying at the University of Birmingham.
+I'm currently running for <strong>CSS Socials Rep</strong> in the 2020 Guild Elections!
 My passions include programming (and maintaining my projects), attending hackathons, and listening to various genres of music from indie and rap to hip hop.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}